jbuscher/derp-game/README.md

 1. Clone this repo to your desktop.
 2. run `npm install` to install all the server dependencies.
 3. `cd` into the client directory and run `npm install` again to install all the client dependencies.
-4. Call `npm run dev` to start both the server and create-react-app, you can view the running app at localhost:3000
+4. Call `npm run dev` from the root directory to start both the server and create-react-app, you can view the running app at localhost:3000
 5. **WARNING** all changes pushed to master are currently being auto-deployed on the heroku instance (https://derp-game.herokuapp.com/)
-6. peak inside the root level
 ---

 ## Directories